uvlens/edu_sdk/README.md

 <br>
 Now you need to create the javascript that will add the **forecasts** to the table.
 Lets edit the **getForecastUV** function.

-1. Firstly **remove** the line where the response element's innerHTML is set to the UV forecast.
+1. Firstly **remove** the line where the output element's innerHTML is set to the UV forecast.
 2. Create a new variable `var table` and set it equal to the **"uvForecast"** element we created earlier (the table) using `document.getElementById`.
 3. Get the 'value' of the **"day"** select box using: